Timm877/BCI_upper_limb_MI/README.md

 pip install -e .
 # install required packages:
 pip install -r requirements.txt --user
+# (as the amount of packages is extensive, one could also just use trial and error by trying to run a script to see which packages are required)

 # for running experiments with psychopy with data collection using pylsl:
 conda install -c conda-forge psychopy pip install pylsl